Porters Pass Circuit (Via Colliers Causeway and Centennial Glen)

 Centennial Glen is a beautiful area where you’ll walk alongside impressive cliff walls.
 It’s a popular abseiling and climbing spot, so you may see a few abseilers at work.

-This section also includes a stunning waterfall that is a bit hidden behind the trees, but the trail navigates behind the waterfall, and you won’t miss it.
+This section also includes a stunning waterfall that is a bit hidden behind the trees, but the trail navigates behind the waterfall, so you won’t miss it.

 6. Fort Rock